-The Fairmont Kea Lani is very food allergy friendly.
+Also, the Fairmont Kea Lani is very food allergy friendly (two of my friends I was traveling with were gluten free).
 Make a note on your reservation if you’re dining at Ko or Nick’s and at the other restaurants inform your server when you’re seated.
 They have provisions for cooking food separately as well as providing extra gluten free options (like pancakes, waffles, and French toast made to order at the Kea Lani Restaurant).

 The Fairmont sits on Polo Beach in Wailea.
 It’s a beautiful beach but it can get a little windy (especially in the afternoon).
 The south end of the beach (go out to the beach and walk left) has some lava rock formations that form tidepools and are home to urchins, crabs, and other sea life when the tide goes out.
 I suggest wearing shoes so you can scamper around the rocks safely.

 One of my favorite parts of staying in Wailea is the beachwalk.
 This 1.5 mile coastal trail starts at Polo Beach (where the Fairmont is located) and winds its way along the cliff past Wailea Beach (Four Seasons & Grand Wailea) and ends at Mokapu Beach (Andaz Maui).
 The trail is usually bustling with runners and walkers (especially in the morning) and it’s a great way to see the most beautiful parts of Wailea.